ccorsi/learning/notes/java/maven.md

 ---

 This will contain more information about how one can use [Maven](https://maven.apache.org/){:target="_blank"}
 to build, test and deploy a java project.
-This will page will answer the following questions:
+While the prior [Java page](../) contain some information about how to use Maven.
+This page will contain more information on how to use Maven to build, test and deploy Maven projects.

     - How to build, test and package a project in Maven.
     - How to manage dependencies